ufosc/getting-started/coding-guidelines/python.md

 ```
 ### Documentation Strings
-Docstrings are a extremely useful form of comment and they should
-be used liberally.
+Commonly called docstrings.

+Docstrings provide an easy way to write documentation for Python modules,
+classes, and functions.
 It is good practice to write docstrings for all
 public modules, functions, classes, and methods.

-Commonly called docstrings.

 #### Examples
 Single-line docstrings should be used for obvious cases.